I Am No One You Know: Stories

 I Am No One You Know: Stories is a short story collection by Joyce Carol Oates.
 It was published in 2004 by Ecco Press, an imprint of HarperCollins Publishers.
 There are 19 stories in this collection.
+While critics noted its unevenness and its dark, uncomfortable material, several individual stories won honours, including The Best American Mystery Stories and the O. Henry Awards.

 Contents

 The stories include (in the order they appear in the book):